UM-ARM-Lab/Plant-Selector/README.md

 Note: all this code was made assuming the ZED2i camera is being used, a different ZED would most likely work as long as you modify the roslaunch files.
 Using a different camera like realsense could work, but more modifications to the code would be necessary.

 ### Other Packages
-This project also requires other packages such as arm_robots, hdt_michigan, gazebo_ros, and other basic packages for when you are using a robot like Val or Victor.
+This project also requires other packages such as arm_rviz, arm_robots, hdt_michigan, gazebo_ros, and other basic packages for when you are using a robot like Val or Victor.

 ## Running
 Once you have pulled this repo into catkin_ws/src/ make sure to catkin build.
 After building, things should work.
 Look below at some example launch files.